AswinRam4433/AswinRam4433/README.md

 # Aswin Ramanathan - GitHub Profile

-Hello there! 👋 I'm Aswin Ramanathan, your friendly neighbourhood coder based in Chennai, India.
-I'm passionate about GoLang, backend development, and GenAI.
+Hello there! 👋 I'm Aswin Ramanathan, your friendly neighbourhood coder based out of India.
+I'm passionate about Go, backend development, and GenAI.
 My current focus is on honing my skills in Go and exploring the fascinating world of Generative AI and LLMs.

-# 🔧 Current Projects

-Working on GoLang-based backend projects.
-Tinkering with LLMs.

 # 🤝 Collaboration